Brian Price (American football, born 1994)

-Brian Keith Price (born June 24, 1994) is an American former professional football nose tackle.
-He played college football at UTSA, and was signed by the Green Bay Packers as an undrafted free agent in 2016.
+Brian Keith Price (born June 24, 1994) is an American former professional football player who was a nose tackle in the National Football League (NFL).
+He played college football for the UTSA Roadrunners, and was signed by the Green Bay Packers as an undrafted free agent in 2016.

 Early life

 Price attended McCutcheon High School.
 As a senior, he received All-state, All-area and All-conference honors at defensive tackle.
 He enrolled at Allan Hancock College in 2012.
 He transferred after the season to the University of Texas at San Antonio.

 As a freshman, he was a starter at defensive tackle, posting 61 tackles (second on the team), 4 tackles for loss and a half sack in 9 games, receiving a second-team All-Northern Conference honors.
 As a sophomore he appeared in 12 games (2 starts), making 25 tackles (one for loss) and 4 quarterback hurries.

 As a junior, he appeared in 9 games (one start), collecting 23 tackles (2 for loss) and 2 quarterback hurries.
 As a senior, he started 10 games, registering 33 tackles (2 for loss) and one sack.